Pipeline

 kwargs:VAR_KEYWORD

-Run complete pipeline: download → ocr → extract → map_themes
+Run pipeline as far as possible: download → ocr → curate → map_all

 evals = load_evals('files/test/evaluations.json')